RuiVilares/COMP-FAOPS/README.md

 The project covers two syntactic analysis: the DOT file data and the operation expression, written by the user.

 The analysis of the DOT file is processed by the GraphViz framework, so, if the syntax is not correct, the tool detects it and a warning is shown to the user.
 Relatively to the expression's analysis, an **AST** ( _Abstract Syntax Tree_ ) is created, in order to boost the processing of the query.
 The parser interprets the message and builds a detailled Tree including:

-* The definiton of a finite automata with the prefix 'FA', followed by a Identifier and an equals sign ("="), which can be used to assign a FA previously uploaded or the result of an operation expression;
+* The definiton of a finite automata with the prefix 'FA', followed by a Identifier and an equals sign ("="), which can be used to assign a finite automata previously uploaded or the result of an operation expression;
 * The definition of the operations: x (multiply), . (concatenate), not (complement), rev (reverse), int (intersection), and + (union);
 * The definition of the precedence, implementing the priority induced by the parentheses;
 * The definition of a DUMP instruction, that outputs the result of and operation and creates a DOT file to be downloaded by the user.

+Example:
 ```
 FA A = new("A.dot");
 FA B = new("B.dot");